I almost didn't publish my first LinkedIn carousel.

 - Publish

-One detail most guides overlook: the document title.
-LinkedIn displays it prominently above the carousel as a clickable element.
-It's essentially a second headline.
-If your title is "Document1.pdf" or "carousel-final-v2," you're wasting a hook opportunity.
+One detail most guides skip: the document title.
+LinkedIn shows it as a clickable header above the carousel, so it's a second headline.
+"Document1.pdf" or "carousel-final-v2" wastes a hook.

 The Step-by-Step Process for Creating Your First Carousel